Kill switch problems

 Only rarely is the kill switch in the throttle handle defective.
 It is easy to test with a digital voltmeter.
 Disassemble the throttle handle by removing all of the screws and carefully opening just the kill switch end.
 Using test leads, connect the leads from the digital voltmeter across the switch and measure the resistance while pushing the switch and releasing it.
 The resistance should go from a few Ohms to infinity, respectively.
 If it is defective, it will have to un-soldered and a new switch installed.
 These switches are common-sized and are available on eBay and places like DigiKey.

-c.
+d.
 Defective throttle cable wire

 If the motor is new, a warranty replacement of the entire throttle cable can be done.
 If your kill switch has failed and you are past the warranty period, plan on spending at least an hour to fix the problem.
 Having the right tools is essential.

-d.
+e.
 Frame attachment point for the kill switch circuit

 Below is a Top 80 that had intermittent kill switch failure.
 It was traced to the rust around the (properly) loose fitted cable connection.
 Tightening the nut securely eliminated the problem.
 Make sure that the cable is lined up properly if you tighten this fitting.
-For the obsessive-compulsive: add a second thin nut to the end of the fitting and install an electrical ring connector with a wire to a fitting on the engine between the two nuts.
+For the best solution: add a second thin nut to the end of the fitting and install an electrical ring connector with a wire to a fitting on the engine between the two nuts.
 Then you can keep the throttle cable a tiny bit loose so that it can rotate.

-e.
+f.
 Damage to the cable and the enclosed wire

 With normal use, the cable will rub on various parts of the frame.
 If the cable has not been protected at these contact points by wrapping it with electrical tape or a piece of split hose, the kill switch wire can short to ground.
 This will cause an engine shutdown at unexpected times.
 In extreme cases, the cable itself can wear through to the inner wire and the throttle can jam or cease to function